best-practice-and-impact/assumptions/assumptions/templates/assumptions_caveats_log.md

 ## Assumptions and caveats

+Assumptions and caveats last updated: { current_date }

-The log contains the following assumptions and caveats:
+This analysis contains the following assumptions and caveats:

 { assumptions }
 { caveats }